mlswg/mls-protocol/draft-barnes-mls-protocol.md

 # Message Protection

+[[ OPEN ISSUE: This section has initial considerations about message protection.
+This issue clearly needs more specific recommendations, possibly a protocol specification in this document or a separate one. ]]

 The primary purpose of this protocol is to enable an authenticated key exchange among a group of participants.
 In order to protect